elavoie/pando-computing/README.md

                     a connection to a node that has reached the maximum degree, the connection is delegated to one of its children.

+        --global-monitoring (false)
+                    Each volunteer maintains an additional WebSocket connection to the pando-server to report its status.
+All statuses are combined and reported as additional information on the monitoring page.

         --reporting-interval=I (true, I=3, Number)
                     Interval in seconds between the status updates given by nodes.

         --seed=SEED (true, SEED=RandomInt, Number)
                     Seed used to assign identifiers to the node channels with